- El Garabato is a small Maya Kaqchikel village nestled in the mountainous highlands of Guatemala.

 - Public transportation reaches the community only twice a week on “market days.”
 Any other time, community members are left to hope they can catch a ride to Patzún in the back of a pickup truck.

 When we began working with El Garabato in July 2014, 64 percent of the community’s children under five suffered from chronic malnutrition.
-So far, we have decreased that rate to 51 percent.
+When El Garabato graduated from our two-year program in June 2016, that rate had decreased to 49 percent.

-- Food Security (Sustainable Agriculture): In Progress (Began July 2014 with completion expected June 2016).
-This component has helped reduce chronic malnutrition among children by providing access to vitamins and nutrients from the vegetables that 93 percent of the families now grow in their own gardens.
+- Food Security (Sustainable Agriculture): Complete – This component has helped reduce chronic malnutrition among children by providing access to vitamins and nutrients from the vegetables that 93 percent of the families now grow in their own gardens.
 Also, where they used to lose 40 percent of their corn and bean crops after the harvest due to issues with storage and other factors, the community members have worked with us to reduce those losses to only 17 percent, meaning they have more food available throughout the year.

 “My life has been very hard.
 When I was 10 years old, my father died and I had to leave the school and go to work in a farm for Q3 a day ($0.40).
 I married when I was only 15 and had four children; the youngest is four years old now.
 My husband left us and I have to work very hard every day doing any kind of jobs to feed my children.
 I am very excited ABPD/ALDEA is working with us and showing me how important hygiene and nutritious food are; I didn’t know before.
 Now I can cook nutritious foods I easily find in the community and my children are healthier.
 I hope ABPD/ALDEA starts the water and sanitation project soon in the village, this will make our lives much better.”